 Should the migrant submit their visa application late, or fail to supply the correct documentation, their application will be refused and their Certificate of Sponsorship will be rendered invalid.
 In this eventuality, the University will need to issue another Certificate of Sponsorship (if possible) and the migrant will need to submit a fresh visa application.

 Please note that those applying under this category will be subject to a "genuineness test".

 Tuberculosis (TB) pre-screening

-There are a growing number of countries considered to have a high incidence of tuberculosis.
+There are a growing number of countries considered by the Home Office to have a high incidence of tuberculosis.
 Those who are resident in these countries must provide a valid medical certificate which has been issued by a Home Office approved medical practitioner confirming that they have undergone screening for active pulmonary tuberculosis (TB) and that they have been diagnosed as being free from active pulmonary tuberculosis if they are applying to come to the UK for more than six months.